yl2811-cmd/Showheel/wwwroot/story-engl.md

 **The crack predates the story.** The empty frequency band itself is a crack—her framework says nothing matters, and her hands are still checking a frequency band that no one has answered for a decade at regular intervals.
 It wasn't the Arc 3-4 incident that cracked her; it was the exposure of Skyleaf that made the old crack harder to ignore.
 **Arc's driving force is confirmation-seeking.** Kassia isn't passively pierced by her environment.
 She actively moves towards the scenario she expects to confirm her; the framework is the hypothesis, and Archeon is the field.
 Three expeditions:
 - Skyleaf (Arc 3): Expecting entropy confirmation (Anna will break down, the child won't get better, care is meaningless) → Three partial non-confirmations
-- Axiom (first half of Arc 4): Anticipating a larger-scale confirmation (Federation dead for 500 years = the most thorough entropy victory) → residue everywhere
+- Axiom (first half of Arc 4): Anticipating a larger-scale confirmation (the Federation died 500 years ago = the most thorough entropy victory) → residue everywhere
 - Ep69 Touching the Wall: No expedition—the opposite of confirmation comes to her, the projection directly envelops her.
 Each time, it brings back incomplete results.
 The progression isn't "she's become softer"—it's "her confirmations are becoming increasingly difficult to obtain."
 **The Two-Sided Distribution Rule.** The Framework is the selective activation arm, not the permanent skin.
 In everyday life unrelated to the framework, she is relaxed, tasteful, and humorous—she laughs, has a preference for certain teas, teases Milo, and offers opinions on certain mechanical tasks.
 Those who truly believe in the power of entropy wins actually laugh quite a bit, because everything seems ridiculous to some extent.
 Once the ghost of proximity/attachment/loss appears—the framework snaps on, the conversation becomes shorter, and it precisely retreats.
 The patterns Anna can see are: Kassia dropping out of the banner; remaining silent after the winch comes up; suddenly looking away when Edmund's name is mentioned; and ceasing to continue what Lia was saying after a cough.
 These dropouts are Anna's visible behavioral data.
 Anna doesn't theorize—she only notices patterns.
 **Revelation Method (Pure behavioral inference, not explicit reveal):** No character narrates Kassia's loss history.
 The reader pieces together the outline from behavioral observations.
 - **Ep38 Empty Frequency Band Seed:** Anna notices that Kassia dials a specific frequency at fixed intervals—a frequency no one uses, not an active airline frequency.
 Its behavior is as automatic as breathing.
 The first reading is "quirk."
 - **Ep57 Terrain Familiarity Seed:** After heading south into the edge of the Ochre Desert, Kassia exhibits an unusual familiarity with the wind pattern of the plateau descent surface—she knows the period of a certain heat column in more detail than the aeronautical charts indicate.
 A pilot who only flies the Basin wouldn't have this kind of data.
 Anna may or may not have noticed it.
-- **Ep58 Whispering Flats (Anna's observation: Razor lights stayed on all night + details of fatigue the next day):** Combining the air frequency bands in Ep38 and the terrain familiarity in Ep57, the reader has enough pieces to construct "what kind of person this person lost in this desert."
-The accuracy of the inference varies from person to person—some readers spelled out "parents were pilots," while others only spelled out "loss," and both readings are valid.
+- **Ep58 Whispering Flats (Anna's observation: the light next to Razor stayed on all night + details of fatigue the next day):** Combining the frequency band information from Ep38 and the terrain familiarity from Ep57, the reader has enough pieces to construct "what kind of person this person lost in this desert."
+The accuracy of the inference varies from person to person—some readers spelled out "the parents were pilots," while others only spelled out "loss," and both readings are valid.
 - **Milo's Return Echo (Arc 4 Ep56-57):** Milo is back after 25 episodes.
 Kassia's parents left and didn't return.
 Some of Kassia's reactions to Milo are slightly off—perhaps dropping out for a minute while Milo talks about his Thornfield experience, or offering to help Milo move things.
 Anna notices this and realizes something is wrong.
 Milo's return is a combination of "a proof that has returned" and "a reminder that hasn't returned" all rolled into one person.
 Never make explicit revelations.
 Let Kassia's loss, like Anna's three-second pause, exist in the minds of different readers with varying degrees of completeness.